Some beekeepers spend a lot of money on bee keeping equipment, whilst others improvise and make do with only essential items.

 Open Mesh Floor (OMF)

-This is used to mark the queen, and is a brightly coloured paint that enables you to spot her among the thousands of other bees.
+This is used to mark the queen, and is a brightly colored paint that enables you to spot her among the thousands of other bees.

 Mice can squeeze through the tiny entrance space of a hive, destroy honey comb and eat the honey reserves in no time at all.
 Mouse guards are designed to fit over the hive entrance, blocking the mice from entering the hive.

-In addition to your bee keeping equipment you will need protective clothing.
+In addition to your bee keeping equipment you will need protective clothing - a beekeeping suit.
 There are a number of options for clothing.
-Here are a few ideas.

 ALL RIGHTS RESERVED.